 A Modern Commodore Needs Modern Capabilities:

 It needs to be able to access the internet.
 It needs to be able to run some modern programs/apps.
-It needs to be able to handle teaching modern programming.
-And it needs to be able to run all those old retro 8 bit games we all loved to play.
+It needs to be able to handle teaching with ease a current program language, like Python.
+And it needs to be able to run all those old retro 8 and 16 bit games we all loved to play.
 I use my main PC for work, news, playing modern games, coding, and playing retro games via emulation.

 Give The Modern Commodore Legs To Move Forward: